leplusorg/.allstar/README.md

-# Allstar configuration for GoogleContainerTools
+# Allstar configuration for Leplusorg

 [Allstar](https://github.com/ossf/allstar) is a security-policy GitHubApp.
 It is installed on this org, and this repository contains the configuration for that app.
 It